Policy on the Use of Generative Artificial Intelligence (GAI) Tools

 Generally I do not give permission numbers out on the first day of class.
 Students must regularly attend the first couple weeks and prove themselves worthy of adding.

 If a project is returned to you and you believe that some error has occurred in the grading, you can, within ONE week of the date the assignment is returned to you, request--using a business letter or memo format (easily found online or in one of your prior English class handbooks)--that I re-evaluate it.
 I am always glad to clarify my commentary on returned assignments ONLY after you have used ALL the tools available to you on our many syllabus grading policy handouts.
 However if you wish to discuss the grade, you must initiate the discussion with a memo/letter to me.
 The original assignment should be attached to the memo/letter, and the new memo/letter should carefully explain why you think the assignment should be re-graded.
 Arguing that "I worked hard and put in a lot of time" or simply saying "I don't understand why I received this grade" are neither full nor careful explanations.
+Any indication of GAI work will make you inelegible for this appeal.
 It is important to also realize that the re-evaluation process can result in three types of grade adjustments: positive, none, negative.

 Incomplete Policy: